asyml/texar-pytorch/examples/bert/README.md

   to specify `num_classes`, `num_train_data`, `max_seq_length`, and `pickle_data_dir` as used or output in the above [data preparation](#prepare-data) step.
 - `--output-dir`: The output path where checkpoints are saved.
-- `pretrained_model_name`: The name of a pre-trained model to load selected in the list of: `bert-base-uncased`, `bert-large-uncased`, `bert-base-cased`, `bert-large-cased`, `bert-base-multilingual-uncased`, `bert-base-multilingual-cased`, and `bert-base-chinese`.
+- `--pretrained-model-name`: The name of a pre-trained model to load selected in the list of: `bert-base-uncased`, `bert-large-uncased`, `bert-base-cased`, `bert-large-cased`, `bert-base-multilingual-uncased`, `bert-base-multilingual-cased`, and `bert-base-chinese`.